krishna16sharma/MazeKnight/README.md

 You decide to defeat the dragon for the glory of the kingdom.

 ## Gameplay
+- 'X' on the map marks your current position.
+Give the appropriate input to move around the map.
 - You will meet several enemies along the way.
 Know when to run and when to fight.
 You might get help from some people as well.
 - Can't defeat a foe yet?
 Then maybe you should explore a bit.
 Maybe you will stumble across something useful.